Friday, February 13, 2015

 The First Aid Girl Scout badge is one that the kids have been working on off and on for a while now.
 They've taken a field trip to a fire station, completed biographies of Florence Nightingale, taken the class on medicinal plants and outdoor first aid that the Brownie badge requires, read a ton about emergency and medical personnel (this was the academic lens through which we completed most of this unit), and memorized the information that they'd be asked if they called 911 (the trickiest one is location; unless they're home or at another familiar place, they need to concentrate on observing and describing landmarks.
 I've done a lot of stopping at random street corners on walks and saying things like, "Okay, tell the 911 operator where you are").

 When we moved to our new house, we found in one of the top cupboards a set of blueprints from the house's 1980s remodel.
-I plan to frame and display the nicest copy, but one of the copies was so gross and stained that I gave it to Will with the assignment to map two emergency escape routes from each room in the house, and our emergency meet-up spot.
+I plan to frame and display the nicest copy, but one of the copies was so gross and stained that I gave it to the big kid with the assignment to map two emergency escape routes from each room in the house, and our emergency meet-up spot.
 I could tell that she thought it was VERY cool to be writing on the real-live blueprint:

 It didn't actually end up looking quite as informative as I'd hoped--